soran-ghaderi/torchebm/docs/developer_guide/core_components.md

         return self.sample_chain(dim=dim, n_steps=n_steps, n_samples=n_samples, **kwargs)
 ```

-## BaseLoss Functions
+## Loss Functions

-BaseLoss functions are used to train energy-based models from data.
+Loss functions are used to train energy-based models from data.
 They provide methods to compute gradients for model updates.

-### Base BaseLoss Function
+### Base Loss Function

 The `BaseLoss` class is the foundation for all loss functions: